Pre-Deployment Complexity Estimation for Federated Perception Systems: RESULTS AND ANALYSIS

-Notably, average accuracy exhibits a slightly stronger correlation with the proposed complexity metric than maximum accuracy.
-This suggests that $F(d,X)$ better reflects sustained learning behavior rather than isolated peak performance, which is desirable for pre-deployment assessment.
+The slightly stronger correlation with average accuracy suggests that \(F(d,\mathbf{c})\) more closely reflects sustained learning behavior across communication rounds than isolated peak performance.
+These results support its use as a pre-training diagnostic for comparing the expected learning difficulty of federated configurations.